another2020githubuser/thepyphone/README.md

 # The PyPhone
 Voice and SMS/MMS on a Raspberry Pi 3B+

-Simple communication with minimal dependencies.  **All you need is a Raspberry 3B+ with touchscreen, a Logitech USB H390 Headset an ethernet cable and a PyPhone account**  No Apple ID, No Google Account, No SIM, nothing else required.
+Simple communication with minimal dependencies.  **All you need is a Raspberry 3B+ with touchscreen, a Logitech USB H390 Headset an ethernet cable and a PyPhone account.**  No Apple ID, No Google Account, No SIM, nothing else required.

-I view this project as a start towards a more open communications infrastructure.
 The PyPhone is open source software, using open protocols (https and sip) and running on fairly open hardware.

 My vision is to re-think and de-centralize communication, from both a hardware and software perspective.
-Security and privacy are really important to me, but the current trends are toward less secure, less private platforms etc.
+Security and privacy are really important to me, but the current trends are toward closed source, proprietary devices, less private platforms etc.  The PyPhone is in many ways a 21st century home phone.

-The home phone is not dead, it just needs to be extended to the 21st century.
+Start with a 21st century home phone with a touch screen.
+Make the home phone the always on hub of your communications.
+Use a mobile phone when necessary.

 Works fine over Wi-Fi.
 Tested in multiple contintents including North and South America and Europe.
 Works fine.
 The phone appeared to be a US phone.